 Jackie Silverman joined the University of Delaware in 2019 after earning her doctorate in marketing from the Wharton School at the University of Pennsylvania.
-She currently teaches Marketing Analytics (BUAD 476).
+She currently teaches Introduction to Marketing (BUAD 301).

 Dr. Silverman received her bachelor of science in economics and environmental science from the University of Michigan in 2011.
 She previously taught high school science for two years on the west side of Chicago, Illinois.

 - Ph.D. in marketing, The Wharton School, University of Pennsylvania

 - B.S. in economics, University of Michigan

 Silverman, Jackie and Alixandra Barasch.
 “On or Off Track: How (Broken) Streaks Affect Consumer Decisions.”
 Conditionally accepted at the Journal of Consumer Research.